zhuang-weiming/ai-investment-agent/README.md

 # AI Investment Agent

-A modular, agent-based stock analysis tool that collects data from AKShare and provides multi-strategy investment opinions using a local LLM (Qwen3 14B via Ollama on macOS).
+A modular, agent-based stock analysis tool that collects data from AKShare and provides multi-strategy investment opinions using a local LLM (Qwen3 14B in no-thinking mode via Ollama on macOS).

 ## Features
 - **Data Collection:** Fetches real-time and historical stock data from AKShare.